Documents Required for Your Child’s Aadhaar Application

 • Proof of Relationship (PoR): Documents establishing the parent-child or guardian-child relationship.

-• Parent’s Aadhaar Card: Essential for linking and verification, especially for children under five.
+• Parent’s Aadhaar Card: Essential for linking and verification, especially for children under five years old.

 Common Confusion: Child’s Separate Address Proof